lcvaleski/meandering-app/README.md

 * I've found Chrome to work even though we haven't explicitly indicate that the app can build/run there.
 * major issue though is that Chrome doesn't support mp3 files for audio playback, so while you can run/test the UI, audio won't play.

-### Formatting

-We use a line length of `100` characters, which is good enough to show two files side by side on a modern 27 inch screen.
-Line length can be set in Android Studio `Preferences > Editor > Code Style > Dart`.

-If your prefer a different line length, feel free to update the `Tasks.mk` to your team's liking and have developers configure their IDE as well.

-### Cyclic dependencies

-Make sure your imports are relative only for files in the same folder, otherwise use `package:` imports.